Mahabodhi Temple: Current status and management

 The Bihar state government assumed responsibility for the protection, management, and monitoring of the temple and its properties when India gained its independence.
 Pursuant to the Bodh Gaya Temple Act of 1949, such responsibilities are shared with the Bodhgaya Temple Management Committee, and an advisory board.
 The committee, which serves for a three-year term, must by law consist of four Buddhist and four Hindu representatives, including the head of Sankaracharya Math monastery as an ex-officio Hindu member.
 A 2013 Amendment to the Bodhgaya Temple Management Act allows the Gaya District Magistrate to be the chairman of the committee, even if he is not Hindu.
 The advisory board consists of the governor of Bihar and twenty to twenty-five other members, half of them from foreign Buddhist countries.

 In June 2002, the Mahabodhi Temple became a UNESCO World Heritage Site.
 All finds of religious artefacts in the area are legally protected under the Treasure Trove Act of 1878.

 The temple's head monk, Bhikkhu Bodhipala, resigned in 2007 after he was charged with cutting the branches of Mahabodhi tree on a regular basis and selling them to foreigners for significant amounts of money.
 A newspaper alleged that wealthy Thai buyers bought a branch with the cooperation of senior members of the temple's management committee.
 While the temple's spokesman stated that botanists had pruned the tree, the Bihar home secretary ordered the tree examined.
 A criminal charge was filed against Bodhipala.
 If convicted, Bodhipala would be subject to at least 10 years' imprisonment.

 Following the expiration of the committee's term in September 2007, Bihar's government delayed appointing a new Committee and the district magistrate administered the temple pending such appointment.
 Eventually, on May 16, 2008, the government announced the appointment of a new Temple Management Committee.

 As of June 2017, the Temple's head monk was Bhikkhu Chalinda.

 Recent events

-In 2013, the upper portion of the temple was covered with 289 kg of gold.
-The gold was a gift from the King of Thailand and devotees from Thailand and installed with the approval of the Archaeological Survey of India.
+Gilding project

+The gilded finial atop the stupa's pyramidal structure.

+In early 2013, Thai organisers launched a fundraising and planning initiative to gild the temple's upper finial/spire with gold, noting that the work would require permissions from Indian authorities before it could proceed and estimating the project would require around 200 kg of gold.

+In August 2013, Bihar chief minister Nitish Kumar said the Archaeological Survey of India (ASI) had accepted a proposal to decorate the Mahabodhi Temple's dome with gold, subject to terms and conditions.
+News reports later described the project as being carried out under ASI supervision using gold donations from Thailand, widely reported as 289 kg (often rounded in headlines to "nearly 300 kg"), including donations attributed to the Thai king and Thai devotees; one report put the amount at 280 kg.
+The Hindustan Times report said only the top 18 feet of the 180-foot-high structure would be covered with gold after preparatory chemical treatment.